HunterKane/Multi-AI-Agents---CrewAI/Crew Flow - Agentic Content Writing/README.md

-# Content writing agentic-workflow
+# Content Writing Agentic-Workflow

-This project leverages CrewAI Flow to scrape a website, prepare a social post and publish it, powered by a locally running Llama 3.2!
+This project leverages CrewAI Flow to scrape a website, prepare a social post, and publish it, powered by a locally running Llama 3.2!

 ## Installation and setup